goonstation/goonstation/code/modules/status_system/status_system.md

 There exists a special wrapper to handle these, [/mob/living/proc/add_food_bonus].

-You can only have 4 food status effects active at once, determined by [exclusiveGroup = "Food"][/datum/statusEffect/exclusiveGroup] and [statusGroupLimits].
+You can only have 4 food status effects active at once, determined by [exclusiveGroup = "Food"][/datum/statusEffect/exclusiveGroup] and [statusGroupLimits][var/global/list/statusGroupLimits].